Guidelines for self-administration of medications

 Mary Potter Hospice doctors have created videos to provide training to patients and carer for self-administration of medications during the COVID-19 pandemic.
 They can be used following advice from Hospice staff on which medication is most suitable for the patient and how it is best given.
 Please read the guidelines here.

-If you are a Mary Potter Hospice patient and have questions about anything in these videos please call Mary Potter Hospice, 04 801 006 at any time.
+If you are a Mary Potter Hospice patient and have questions about anything in these videos please call Mary Potter Hospice on 04 801 006 (24 hours).

 Giving Sublingual Medication